octoberswimmer/batchforce/README.md

         - escapeUnicode: escapes characters using Unicode escape sequences like Apex's String.escapeUnicode method
         - base64: base-64 encodes input
-        - concat: concatenate arrays of strings; useful with split/join for multi-select picklists
         - getSet: set key to value, returning previous value for key
         - compareAndSet: check if key maps to value; if key doesn't exist, set it to value (return true unless key already exists with different value)